7 Steps to become a salesforce developer

 How to become a Salesforce developer?

-The journey to the position of a SF developer is not that different from that to any other position in software engineering.
-But to move in the right direction, you need to know what knowledge to get and, overall, what to expect on your way to that job offer.
-Here are the 7 steps you’ll have to take before you land the job.
+The journey to the position of an SF developer is not that different from any other position in the software business or engineering.
+But to move in the right direction, you need to know what knowledge to get and what to expect on your way to that job offer.
+Here are the seven steps you’ll have to take before you land the job.

 Step 1.
 Education

-The first step to any career is education.
-To become a SF engineer, you need a Bachelor’s degree in a related field, such as Computer Science.
-This will provide you with a basic understanding of how the industry works and some tech skills for your future job.
+The first step to any career advancement is education.
+To become an SF engineer, you need a Bachelor’s degree in a related field, such as Computer Science.
+This will give you a basic understanding of the industry and some tech skills for your future job.

 Step 2.
 Programming experience

-The next step is getting experience in programming.
+The next step is getting experience in your programming skills.
 If you’re looking for a transition from another area of programming to Salesforce, you will already have that.
 But if you’re just about to graduate college, it’s best for you to get an internship at a company that provides software development.

 Step 3.
 Salesforce certifications

-Now, it’s time to actually dive into SFDC education.
-To get an opportunity of applying for the desired position, you need to have particular certifications that prove your expertise, namely those for a Salesforce Administrator and a Platform Developer.
+Now, it’s time to dive into SFDC education and salesforce certification.
+To get an opportunity to apply for the desired position, you need to have particular certificates that prove your expertise in salesforce skills, namely those for a Salesforce Administrator and a Platform Developer.

 This means you have to pass the following certifications: